nicoespeon/understandlegacycode.com/content/blog/can-ai-write-tests-on-legacy-code/index.md

 Well, well, well… When looking closer, there are some obvious mistakes in the generated tests.

-One test isn’t testing what they say they are testing:
+One test isn’t testing what it says it is testing:

 ![](./11-incorrect-expect.png)